alukach/alukach.github.io/_posts/2016-12-28-serving-jupyter.md

 tags: [jupyter, machine-learning, cloudflare, devops]
 ---

+_Full Disclosure: I am NOT an expert at Jupyter or Anaconda (which I am using in this project), there may be some bad habits below..._

 Below is a quick scratchpad of the steps I took to serve Jupyter from a subdomain.
 Jupyter is running behind NGINX on an OpenStack instance and the domain's DNS is set up to use Cloudflare to provides convenient SSL support.
 I was suprised by the lack of documentation for this process, prompting me to document my steps taken here.

 ## Cloudflare